top of page

 Step 3: Unroll the blanket working toward the upslope, but leave an extra 6” at the base of the slope for anchoring in the trench.
 Staple the blanket to the base of the trench every 12”.
 Backfill with soil, tamp down, and seed the trenched area.

 Step 4: Roll the remainder of the Erosion Control Blanket out to cover the installation area.
 If using multiple rolls, allow a 12” overlap, layering the overlapping blanket edges so that water flow is not obstructed.
-Secure the overlapped seams with staples at 5” intervals.
+Secure the overlapped seams with stakes at 5” intervals.

 Step 5: Leave 12”-24” of extra blanket along the top border of the installation area for anchoring.
 Dig a trench across the top of the installation area.
 Lay the blanket across the trench, with the excess extending out of the top of the trench.
-Secure the blanket to the bottom the trench with staples placed 12” apart.
+Secure the blanket to the bottom the trench with stakes placed 12” apart.
 Backfill the dirt over the trench and compact it.
 Seed and fertilize the trench.
 Fold the excess blanket back over the trench and secure the blanket with staples at 12” intervals across the width of the trench.

 Step 6: Secure the remainder of the blanket at staggered intervals, following the pattern guideline below for your site’s flow rate and conditions.

 Step 7: For best performance in higher flow locations and to prevent undercutting, include checkslots at 25’ to 40’ intervals.
 Dig a small trench and anchor the blanket in the trench.
-While not as effective, you can instead create a checkslot by placing two rows of staples 4” apart across the entire width of the installment area.
+While not as effective, you can instead create a checkslot by placing two rows of stakes 4” apart across the entire width of the installment area.
 The staples on the 2nd row should be staggered from those in the first row.

-Step 8: To prevent water from flowing under and eroding the soil beneath the sides of the blanket, also se-cure the side perimeter of the installation area in 6” x 6” trenches, stapled at 12” intervals.
+Step 8: To prevent water from flowing under and eroding the soil beneath the sides of the blanket, also se-cure the side perimeter of the installation area in 6” x 6” trenches, staked at 12” intervals.

 This is a general guideline based on best practices for installing blankets.
 Individual project site conditions and specifications can be unique and may require modifications to this installation plan.